-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the BOCES basic financial statements.
-The Colorado School District/BOCES Auditor's Electronic Financial Data Integrity Check Figures Report listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise BOCES' basic financial statements.
+The Colorado School District/ BOCES Auditor's Electronic Financial Data Integrity Check Figures Report listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Colorado School District/BOCES Auditor's Electronic Financial Data Integrity Check Figures Report is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting accounting and other records used to prepare the financial procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.